Home Independent Page 3

 Independent

-NSF Quick Facts
+NARA Quick Facts

-Independent Federal Agencies are typically without a single director or executive; in contrast, independent government agencies – such as the NSF – are overseen by an executive directorial board; due to this fact, the Executive Branch retains less managerial oversight of the NSF than its agency counterparts.
-Although the President of the United States retains administrative jurisdiction over the NSF, the presence of a committee of directors allows for a decreased executive authority over hiring, staffing, and administration.
+Independent Federal Agencies are typically without a single director or executive; in contrast, independent government agencies – such as the NARA – are overseen by an executive directorial board; due to this fact, the Executive Branch retains less managerial oversight of the NARA than its agency counterparts.
+Although the President of the United States retains administrative jurisdiction over the NARA, the presence of a committee of directors allows for a decreased executive authority over hiring, staffing, and administration.
+The following details outline the structuring of the NARA:

 Independent Government Agencies